Sidewalk Maintenance and Repair

 Under Section 19-152 of New York's Administrative Code, property owners are responsible for installing, repairing and maintaining sidewalks adjoining their properties.
 DOT staff inspect sidewalks and notify the property owner of needed repairs.
 In the event timely repairs are not made by the property owner, the City may hire private construction firms to make the repairs.
 When this happens, the City bills the property owner for the costs of the repairs.
 Property owners must also keep their sidewalks clean and are responsible for snow removal.
 Download the instructions and guidelines for sidewalk design

-Currently, the Expedited Repair program is only active in Brooklyn and Queens.
-Some properties aren't eligible for Expedited Repair, these include properties scheduled for capital reconstruction, commercial properties, with four or more residential units, with vaulted sidewalks, or with distinctive sidewalk treatments.
+Some properties aren't eligible for expedited repair, these include properties scheduled for capital reconstruction, commercial properties, with four or more residential units, with vaulted sidewalks, or with distinctive sidewalk treatments.
 Learn more about expedited sidewalk repair (pdf)

 Picking a Contractor

-Before you pick a contractor, take a minute to read these quick tips on hiring home improvement contractors, or a more detailed consumer's guide to home improvement (pdf), both from the Department of Consumer Affairs (DCA).
+Before you pick a contractor, take a minute to read these quick tips on hiring home improvement contractors, or a more detailed consumer's guide to home improvement (pdf), both from the Department of Consumer Affairs.